Beidaihe Conference (1958): Bourgeois Right

 Bourgeois right was a notion discussed by Marx and Lenin, which referred to the capitalist remnants in the socialist society.
 It was represented as the sale of commodities in a market, and the distribution to work, which would produce inequalities because of the unequal distribution of skills and capacities in the work force.

 Bourgeois right appeared in most of Mao's speeches during Beidaihe Conference, but much of his thinking was summarized in Zhang Chunqiao's article.
 Ke Qingshi, who was present at the conference, had read out to Zhang, the propaganda minister of Shanghai Municipal Committee, over the telephone his notes of Mao's thoughts on bourgeois right.
 Later Zhang wrote the article named "Eradicate the Ideology of Bourgeois Right" (also translated as "Do Away with the Ideology of Bourgeois Right"; Chinese: 破除资产阶级法权思想) which was highly regarded by Mao.
 On October 13, the People's Daily republished the article under Mao's order and added an "editor's note" written by Mao.
 Mao's address in Beidaihe Conference, by and large, reflected the origin bourgeois right in the context of the Great Leap Forward.
-From then on, the term "bourgeois rights," which originated from Marx's Critique of the Gotha Programme, provoked extensive discussion in China.
+From then on, the term "bourgeois right," which originated from Marx's Critique of the Gotha Programme, provoked extensive discussion in China.